nemo-nesciam/the-lazarus-file/templates/Person.md

-This template is designed to organize and record various types of information that might be obtainable through OSINT (Open Source Intelligence) methods.
+This template is specifically tailored to compile and organize personal data, utilizing Open Source Intelligence (OSINT) methods to gather comprehensive information about an individual.

 ---